MoveRotateResize/Unity-DYNAMIC-First-Person-Controller/README.md

 # How to Use
 - Download File
 - Drop Player Prefab into your scene
+- Play Game
+- *Make sure to only have 1 camera active in scene

 # Controls
 - WASD to Move